-The poses may seem like something you will never be able to do, but if you delve deeper into the art form, you will see that yoga is more then just a physical workout.
-To demystify and teach the real meaning of yoga, we have created this guide to yoga for beginners.
+Some poses may seem challenging, maybe impossible to some.
+However, if you delve deeper into the art form, you will see that yoga is more then just a physical workout.
+To demystify and teach the real meaning of yoga, we have created this guide to help get you going.

 What Is Yoga?

 Yoga is an old art form (including spiritual techniques and practices) that promotes physical and spiritual well-being.
 Yoga uses time tested techniques of breathing (pranayama), exercise, and meditation.
-These techniques combined, all have a purpose, yoga not only aims to help calm the practitioner and enable them to achieve true happiness and health (as more modern yogi's would attest to), but is about achieving a cohesiveness or sort of togetherness with the universe.
+Furthermore, these techniques combined, all have a purpose.
+Yoga not only aims to help calm the practitioner, enabling them to achieve true happiness and health (as more modern yogi’s would attest to), but is about achieving a cohesiveness or sort of togetherness with the universe.

-When someone is doing yoga, they bend their body into specific postures that are sometimes referred to as asanas or poses.
-Now, these poses overtime have been modified (like doing chair yoga).
-In the modern era, these modifications allow for anyone and everyone to create a yoga routine that works for them.
+When someone is doing yoga, they bend their body into specific postures, referred to as asanas or poses.
+Now, these poses overtime have been modified (like in chair yoga).
+In the modern era, these modifications allow for anyone to create a yoga routine that works for them.
 A yogi can incorporate props, like yoga blocks, wheels, bolsters, and even venture into aerial yoga, using hammocks and straps to elevate their practice.

 Now it’s important to also remember that there are different forms of yoga.
 Most often when someone thinks yoga, Hatha yoga comes to mind.
 However, the many different forms, bring different thought processes or approaches to seamlessly lead to the same end goal of yoga.

 Related Article: Why Yoga Works for Relaxation, Even for Beginners!